VictorCazanave/svg-maps/packages/usa.states-territories/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

-Contains all the states and territories of the United States:
+Contains all the states and territories of the United States of America:
 * Alabama
 * Alaska
 * American Samoa